NPulley33/ToDoApp_Prog405/ToDoApp/DevLog.md

 If making this a whole service app again, should make models/request classes?
 I feel like I'm missing something or this isn't robust enough.
 Maybe I'm just a simple guy who needs a simple To Do app

+11/10

+- Added WPF application
+- Started work on seperateing view & models
+- Models are ToDoApp classes
+- added view & model for displaying a task
+- started working on a veiw & model for displaying a ToDo/task list & functionality